Huzla/angular-assingment-band/README.md

 ## Some thoughts on the solutions

-I focused on compliting the functionality described in the assignment.
+I focused on completing the functionality described in the assignment.
 Therefore, only the dialog component and the band enrinchment service are tested.
 Additionally, to increase the flexibility of the dialog, I designed it to be usable without any particular library.
-Therefore, eventhough the surrounding code uses RXJS the dialog does not.
+Therefore, eventhough the surrounding code uses RXJS the dialog does not require it.
+If the component was designed for a project using RXJS, I would have replaced the `open` and `close` methods with an observable given as an input.